bentoml/BentoRAG/README.md

 By default, Llama-Index uses the OpenAI gpt-3.5-turbo endpoint as the embedding model to index documents and queries.
 However, we can also achieve this by replacing OpenAI with BentoML, offering more flexibility over embedding models.
 In this example, we will be using a pre-built SBert Sentence Transformers BentoML service to achieve this goal.
 The steps are as followed:

 1. Make a new directory you would like to realize this tutorial `mkdir <dir_name>`
-2. cd in to the directory, then clone the Sentence Transformers BentoML service repository `git clone <https://github.com/bentoml/BentoSentenceTransformers.git`>
+2. cd in to the directory, if you haven't download the submodule for BentoML Sentence Transformers, run `git submodule init; git submodule update`
-3. Copy the data directory to your newly created directory.
+3. Copy the `data` directory to your newly created directory.
 This folder contains a text file that we want to index later for the RAG application.
 4. Deploy the service following the steps
 - `cd BentoSentenceTransformers`
 - Create a python virutal environment `python -m venv Llama-BentoML`